 Walk around the gate and continue making your way up the road.
 Eventually, the road will turn to a dirt road and you’ll see the sign for Burbank Peak Trail.
 This is the trail you’ll follow up the mountain for the first part of the hike.

 Much of the hike is dry (duh.), rocky, and uneven.
 In hindsight, I think we miss judged the difficulty a smidge as it would have been nice to have either trainers or hiking shoes instead of just our “adventure shoe” Teva sandals we set out in.
+We use the term “adventure shoes” anytime we feel a little nerdy wearing Teva or Chaco sandals.
+Makes the whole thing feel a bit more EXTREME!
 I think true hiking boots would be overkill, but keep the uneven terrain in mind when choosing your footwear.

 So here we went half-mile up to Burbank Peak.
 Our first stop was the Wisdom Tree aka the lone pine tree that survived the wild fire in 2009.
 In addition to the tree, there is also an American flag flying proudly on Burbank Peak.
 You’ll cash in on some great views here and perhaps your only ounce of the shade the entire hike, so enjoy (!!) and if it’s not packed yet, throw in a bottle of sunscreen, you’ll want it.